matsceder/interactive-frontend-development-milestone-project/README.md

 # Simon Memory Game
 Interactive Frontend development milestone project

+Simon Game, is a fun game for both kids and adults to challange their memory.
+The idea is to use combine sences and memorize the order a randomized pattern.
+Some people might think of it in terms of colors, for others it might be the different sounds.
+Or some people might just think of it as a series of numbers.
+No matter how you look at it, I'm thinking that the strongest players probably uses more than one way of thinking.
+And if someone is interested in learnign how to make their own Simon game, there is a link provided in the footer of the page.
+Have fun!

 This is my second milestone project with Code Institute.
-Here I've made a Simon Memory Game to show that I've learned the basics, and hopefully a bit more, of Javascript, jQuery, testing with Jasmine and making it into an interactive front end page.
+The purpose of this page is to show that I've learned the basics, and hopefully a bit more, of Javascript, jQuery, testing with Jasmine and making it into an interactive front end page.
 Of course I also get to repeat and practise my HTML and CSS skils a bit more too.